xavier-joao/xavier-joao/README.md

 <p align="left">
   🌎 Hello!
 My name is João Xavier, I have a degree in Digital Marketing and studying Information Systems through PUCPR.  <br>

-  🌱  I'm working in college and personal projects, open to opportunities. <br>

 </p>
 <p align="left">